Mye-InfoBank/scRAFIKI/README.md

 | patient | The patient identifier | obs | *required* |
 | tissue | The tissue type | obs | *required* |

+Some additional information:
-Patient and batch identifiers will be prepended with the dataset identifier to ensure uniqueness.
+- Patient and batch identifiers will be prepended with the dataset identifier to ensure uniqueness.
-Only alphanumeric characters and underscores are allowed for all metadata fields.
+- Only alphanumeric characters and underscores are allowed for all metadata fields.
+- The first character must be a letter.

 ### 3. Pipeline execution